chipxsd/stream-based-sync/stream-based-sync.md

 files to the directory, the copy process would become longer with the count of files.

-Better way to synchronize a file / directory structure is to compare them, recognize differences and only copy what doesn't match.
+A better way to synchronize a file / directory structure is to compare them, recognize differences and only copy what doesn't match.
 This is what we call [file-synchronization](https://en.wikipedia.org/wiki/File_synchronization), [Rsync](https://en.wikipedia.org/wiki/Rsync) is a very nice example of this.